Authentic Curtido Recipe

 Take one look at a bowl of curtido and you'll almost certainly think to yourself, "Now that is something I want to eat!"
 But hearing the name "curtido" may prompt you to ask, "Wait, what is curtido, anyway?"

 Chef and recipe developer Miriam Hahn of YouCare-SelfCare says that "curtido is a Salvadoran slaw with a similar taste to sauerkraut, [though] curtido is made with vinegar and sauerkraut is made with a salt brine so it's much milder than sauerkraut."
 In other words, it's arguably a good deal more versatile, as curtido tends to blend with and accentuate the flavors of many dishes rather than overpowering them.
-Consider putting it on everything from tacos, to pitas, to even hot dogs.
-And, of course, it works great as a side, like as an impressive dish for your next barbecue cookout.
+Consider putting it on everything from tacos to pitas to hot dogs.
+And, of course, it works great as an impressive side dish at your next barbecue cookout.
 Really, the sky's the limit when it comes to this lightly fermented side.

 Oh, and one other benefit this "Salvadoran slaw" has over its European counterpart?
 It's much, much faster to make than traditional sauerkraut and still has many of the same benefits.
 "I love making sauerkraut also, especially for the probiotic aspect," says Hahn, "but it takes two weeks to ferment so if you are going for something similar that is a snap to make, this is it!"
 Get ready to make this refreshing slaw in your kitchen, too.